pierky/bgp-large-communities-playground/README.md

 - [pmacct](http://www.pmacct.net/)
 - [Quagga](http://www.nongnu.org/quagga/)

-[Docker images](https://hub.docker.com/u/pierky/) have been built in order to have them running on the latest Large-BGP-Communities-aware code fetched from the `master` branch of them.
+[Docker images](https://hub.docker.com/u/pierky/) have been built in order to have them running on the latest BGP-Large-Communities-aware code fetched from the `master` branch of them.

 ### Disclaimer